IngoScholtes/csh2018-tutorial/docs/setup.md

 The option `--depth 1` ensures that you only get the latest version, ignoring the history of the repository.
 If you don't have `git` installed already, here you can find information on [how to set up git](https://help.github.com/articles/set-up-git/).

-Prior to the start of the first tutorial session, we will add skeleton `python` files to the [`code` directory](https://github.com/IngoScholtes/csh2018-tutorial/tree/master/code) of the repository.
-These files contain explanations, as well as empty jupyter cells that we will fill together throughout the live coding sessions.
-The tutors will regularly push the current solution to the repository.
-You can thus execute the terminal command
+In the [`code` directory](https://github.com/IngoScholtes/csh2018-tutorial/tree/master/code) of the repository, you will find the code files that we will work through during the tutorial.
+These files contain explanations, as well as python code that we will explain during the live coding sessions.
+As we make changes to these files, you can sync your local copy with the tutor.
+Just execute the terminal command

 ```
 git pull
 ```

-in the directory of your local copy to receive a *sample solution* that is growing as the hands-on tutorial moves forward.
-Just have a look in the directory `live_solutions`.
+to receive the latest updates.
 If you are using Visual Studio Code (see below) this is even easier: Just click the **sync** symbol in the status bar to update the current sample solution shown on the tutor's screen!
-This will allow you to quickly correct any potential errors.

 # Installing python 3.X